chirpyli/my-database/postgres/pg-src-analyze-slru.md

 	if (fd < 0)
 	{
-		/*
-		 * If the file doesn't already exist, we should create it.
-It is
-		 * possible for this to need to happen when writing a page that's not
-		 * first in its segment; we assume the OS can cope with that.
-(Note:
-		 * it might seem that it'd be okay to create files only when
-		 * SimpleLruZeroPage is called for the first page of a segment.
-		 * However, if after a crash and restart the REDO logic elects to
-		 * replay the log from a checkpoint before the latest one, then it's
-		 * possible that we will get commands to set transaction status of
-		 * transactions that have already been truncated from the commit log.
-		 * Easiest way to deal with that is to accept references to
-		 * nonexistent files here and in SlruPhysicalReadPage.)
-		 *
-		 * Note: it is possible for more than one backend to be executing this
-		 * code simultaneously for different pages of the same file.
-Hence,
-		 * don't use O_EXCL or O_TRUNC or anything like that.
-		 */
 		SlruFileName(ctl, path, segno); // 构造文件名
 		fd = OpenTransientFile(path, O_RDWR | O_CREAT | PG_BINARY); // 创建临时文件
 		if (fd < 0)